docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 ```
 Information on launching Illustrator in JavaScript is beyond the scope of this guide.
-For details, search for “interapplication messaging” or “JavaScript messaging framework” in JavaScript Tools Guide.
+For details, search for "interapplication messaging" or "JavaScript messaging framework" in JavaScript Tools Guide.
 ```
 **VBScript**